cms-tau-pog/TauFW/PicoProducer/README.md

 `$ERA`, `$CHANNEL`, `$CHANNEL`, `$TAG`, `$SAMPLE`, `$GROUP` and `$PATH` to create a custom hierarchy and format.

+Besides these variables, there are also dictionaries to link a channel short name to a skimming or analysis code, or an era (year) to a list of samples.

 ### Skimming
 Skimming of nanoAOD files is done by post-processor scripts saved in [`python/processors/`](python/processors).
 An example is given by [`skimjob.py`](python/processors/skimjob.py).